Telecominfraproject/oopt-gnpy/docs/amplifier_models_description.rst

     - gain_min indicates to auto_design when this dual_stage should be used

-    But unlike other models the 1st stage input will not be padded: it is always operated to its maximu gain and min NF.
+    But unlike other models the 1st stage input will not be padded: it is always operated to its maximum gain and min NF.
 Therefore if gain adaptation and padding is needed it will be performed by the 2nd stage.

     .. code-block:: json